Planned 2018 Washington Veterans Day Parade: Support

 In February 2017, very few lawmakers backed the idea of a military parade.
 Senator David Perdue, a Republican of Georgia, told reporters "He's the President of the United States.
 Personally, I would prefer not to do it.
 But he's the president."
 Senator Lindsey Graham, a Republican of South Carolina, supported the parade if it honored the military itself, and not the "...Soviet-style hardware display."

 AMVETS, a group that advocates for military veterans, felt that potentially the parade would inspire more Americans to join the armed forces.

 Against

 Other politicians spoke out against the parade.
 Representative Adam Smith, a Democrat of Washington and members of the House Armed Services Committee released a statement that highlighted "A military parade like this - one that is unduly focused on a single person - is what authoritarian regimes do, not democracies."
 Senator John Kennedy, a Republican of Louisiana, told reporters "We're not North Korea, we're not Russia, and we're not China and I don't want to be", while speaking out against the proposed parade.

-Robert O'Neill, a former Navy SEAL, tweeted in February 2018 that any military parade would be "...third world bullshit."
-Other military veterans echoed the sentiment with calls for the money to be spent on housing, employment and mental health care to better support the troops.
-A veteran of the War in Afghanistan highlighted that it would seem unreasonable to hold a parade in celebration while a 19-year-old war (per 2020) was still ongoing.